 Tick collars were a mainstay of flea and tick prevention for a long time but over the years, fleas and ticks became resistant to some of these collars and many of them did not work well.
 Recently, a new product called the Seresto collar became available for both dogs and cats as a very effective way to both repel and kill ticks, fleas, and mosquitos that land on your pet.
 It works for approximately 8 months and can be worn while your pet is in the bath or swimming.
 Notably, this product is also approved for 8 months in cats.

 There are multiple options for chewable preventatives available for dogs.
-Since these preventatives are swallowed and the active ingredient will be absorbed, the medication works by being present in your dog’s bloodstream so that when a flea or tick bites your pet, the bug will ingest some of the medicine and die.
+According to expert pet care staff from dog boarding in bonita springs fl, since these preventatives are swallowed and the active ingredient will be absorbed, the medication works by being present in your dog’s bloodstream so that when a flea or tick bites your pet, the bug will ingest some of the medicine and die.
 Depending on the product, it will need to be given every 1-3 months.

 “Spot on” topical preventatives for dogs come in many different varieties as well.
 Some will repel and kill the bugs while others require the bug to bite your pet to ingest the medicine.
 Some will be absorbed into the bloodstream while others will stay within the layers of the skin.
 Children must be separated from your dog until the product has dried and this recommendation can vary from 4 hours to 2 days, depending on the product.
 It is also important to note that some of the “spot-on” products that are safe for dogs are NOT safe for cats so please be on the look-out if you own both cats and dogs.
 The dosage frequency can also vary with the “spot-ons”, ranging from every 1-3 months.